Arecibo Telescope: Post-collapse

 An early plan developed by NSF scientists suggest one possible replacement called the Next Generation Arecibo Telescope, using 1000 closely-packed 9 m telescopes mounted on one or more flat plate(s) that would cover the 300 m width of the Arecibo sinkhole.
 While the telescopes themselves would be fixed, the plate(s) would be able to be rotated more than 45° off the horizontal in any direction.
-This would allow the new instrument to have 500 times the field of view compared to the original Arecibo Telescope, and be twice as sensitive with four times the radar power.
-It is expected this would cost roughly US$450 million to build.
+This would allow the new instrument to have 500 times the field of view of the original Arecibo Telescope, and be twice as sensitive with four times the radar power.
+It was expected this would cost roughly US$450 million to build.
 This would enable better study of the supermassive black hole at the center of the Milky Way as a prime target.

-NSF determined in October 2022 that the Arecibo site will not be used for a new telescope, instead converting the site to be a STEM educational center.
+NSF decided in October 2022 that the Arecibo site would not be used for a new telescope, instead converting the site to be a STEM educational center.

 The Arecibo Salvage Survey committee preserved some parts of the telescope, including parts of the zenith and azimuth tracks, a corner of the platform, the rotary joint, and the cable car.

+In 2024 the National Academies of Sciences, Engineering and Medicine issued a report on the collapse.
+The report cited many of the previous reports and findings, including the role of the high-energy output interacting with the zinc wire rope "booming".
+Issues of redundancy, a typical engineering principle, was raised since there was no provision for major overhauls.
+The report also discussed the organizational issues of transfer of knowledge over time regarding various long term maintenance issues.
+It also raised the issue of the original engineering safety standards available in the 1980's versus the later advances in wind load engineering.